Python-Sargent/Wyrda/README.md

 Allows you to throw snowballs that slow players down (Primary Function) And you can summon a minefield of icicles that inflict damage (1 hp per second) and slow the victim down.

+##### Fulst

+This spell can summon a focused bolt of lightning where you are looking, which does damage.
+And it can also for the secondary ability summon a ball of lightning, which acts as a trap, when an object get's close the ball will strike the object with a bolt of lighting.

+##### Hazum

+Toxic

 ### Energy